GoogleChrome/developer.chrome.com/site/en/blog/extension-side-panel-launch/index.md

 ## Extra capabilities {: #capabilities }

-You can also link the side panel to your action icon, so it can be easily opened by users at any time:
+You can link the side panel to your action icon, so it can be easily opened at any time:

 {% Label %}service-worker.js:{% endLabel %}